tantricllama/freemoney/README.md

 ## Future Expansions

+* Charge tokens to start/join heists
+* Lower bribe amounts
 * Change the minting process:
   * Automated hourly drops of tokens
   * A random number of tokens can be claimed
   * Unclaimed tokens are burned
-* Tax thresholds:
-  * Tax the largest 5% of token holders